johangithub/AFMAN11-217v1/chp14.md

 A clearance for an approach includes clearance for the missed approach published on the IAP, unless ATC issues alternate missed approach instructions.

 14.3.1.
 Multiple Approaches.
 Prior to the FAF, the controller is required to issue appropriate departure instructions to be followed upon completion of approaches that are not to full stop landings.
 The pilot should tell the controller how the approach will terminate prior to beginning the approach.
 The controller will state, "After completion of your low approach/touch-and-go/stop-and-go/option, climb and maintain (altitude), turn right/left heading (degrees)."
-These instructions are often referred to as "climb out instructions" and are designed to return you to the traffic pattern.
-At locations where ATC radar service is provided, the pilot should conform to radar vectors when provided by ATC in lieu of the published missed approach procedure.
+These instructions are often referred to as "climb out instructions" and are designed to return you to the traffic pattern. <strong><em>At locations where ATC radar service is provided, the pilot should conform to radar vectors when provided by ATC in lieu of the published missed approach procedure.
 Unless otherwise instructed, initiate an immediate climb to the assigned altitude.
 Delay any turns until past the departure end of the runway, if visible, and 400 feet AGL.
 If the departure end is not visible, climb on runway heading until 400 feet AGL before beginning your turn.
-If you are unable to comply with previously issued climb out instructions, comply with the published missed approach procedure and inform ATC immediately.
-This will ensure ATC is aware of your intentions and can issue alternative instructions if necessary.
+If you are unable to comply with previously issued climb out instructions, comply with the published missed approach procedure and inform ATC immediately.</em></strong> This will ensure ATC is aware of your intentions and can issue alternative instructions if necessary.

 + 14.3.1.1.
-When practicing instrument approaches under VFR IAW AFI 11-202V3, you are expected to comply with climb out instructions and are NOT automatically cleared for the published missed approach procedure if you cannot comply with the climb out instructions.
-When practicing instrument approaches under VFR, the pilot must request and receive a specific clearance to execute the published missed approach procedure.
+When practicing instrument approaches under VFR IAW AFI 11-202V3, you are expected to comply with climb out instructions and are NOT automatically cleared for the published missed approach procedure if you cannot comply with the climb out instructions. <strong><em>When practicing instrument approaches under VFR, the pilot must request and receive a specific clearance to execute the published missed approach procedure.</em></strong>

 14.3.2.
 Circling Approaches.
-Executing climb out instructions in conjunction with a circling approach is more complicated.
-If upon reaching the missed approach point the airport environment is not in sight, execute the climb out instructions from the missed approach point.
+Executing climb out instructions in conjunction with a circling approach is more complicated. <strong><em>If upon reaching the missed approach point the airport environment is not in sight, execute the climb out instructions from the missed approach point.
 If the circling maneuver has begun and the airport environment is visually lost, begin an initial climbing turn toward the landing runway to ensure the aircraft remains within the obstruction clearance area.
-Continue this turn until established on the climb out instructions.
+Continue this turn until established on the climb out instructions.</em></strong>

 ----

 #### 14.4.{#14_4} Actual Missed Approach.

-If you have been cleared to land (full stop), ATC expects you to land; therefore, if you have been cleared to land and must subsequently execute a missed approach, the pilot shall notify ATC as soon as possible and execute the published missed approach unless issued alternate climb out instructions.
+If you have been cleared to land (full stop), ATC expects you to land; therefore, <strong><em>if you have been cleared to land and must subsequently execute a missed approach, the pilot shall notify ATC as soon as possible and execute the published missed approach unless issued alternate climb out instructions.</em></strong>

 14.4.1.
 Various Terms.
 There are various terms in the missed approach departure instruction written on the IAP that have specific meanings with respect to climbing to an altitude, executing a turn for obstruction avoidance and other reasons.
 Here are some examples: